brindha1993/python_learning/README.md

 These tasks provide a solid foundation for entry-level data manipulation in pandas.

+# 4. Exploring Datasets with Pandas

+This section covers essential dataset exploration and manipulation techniques using Pandas, including:

+- Reading Excel files with `openpyxl`.
+- Previewing data with `head()`, `tail()`, and `info()`.
+- Exploring dataset structure: columns, index, and data types.
+- Converting columns to lists using `tolist()`.
+- Creating new columns for row-wise calculations.
+- Renaming columns for clarity.
+- Filtering and sorting data.
+- Selecting data using `loc` (labels) and `iloc` (positions).

+These tasks are fundamental for efficient data analysis using Pandas.

 ## Prerequisites
 - `requests`: For fetching web pages.
 - `BeautifulSoup` from `bs4`: For parsing HTML.
 - `csv`: For handling CSV files.
 - `pandas`: For handling and manipulating data structures.

+## Acknowledgments
+Some of the datasets used in this project are sourced from **GitHub repositories** and the **IBM Courses**.
+Special thanks to them for providing guidance and resources that greatly help in practice and learning.